Sulfur vulcanization: Modern developments

 In 1832–1834 Nathaniel Hayward and Friedrich Ludersdorf discovered that rubber treated with sulfur lost its stickiness.
 It is likely Hayward shared his discovery with Charles Goodyear, possibly inspiring him to make the discovery of vulcanization.

-Thomas Hancock (1786–1865), a scientist and engineer, was the first to patent vulcanization of rubber.
-He was awarded a British patent on May 21, 1845.
-Three weeks later, on June 15, 1845, Charles Goodyear was awarded a patent in the United States.
-It was Hancock's friend William Brockedon who coined term 'vulcanization'.
+Charles Goodyear (1800–1860), a scientist and engineer, was the first to patent vulcanization of rubber, through "combining of sulphur and white lead with the indie-rubber, and in the submitting of the compound thus formed to the action of heat at a regulated temperature".
+He was awarded a patent on June 15, 1844.
+William Brockedon coined term 'vulcanization', in 1845, and first appeared in the 1847 patent of John Tyrell.
+In 1847, Thomas Hancock was awarded a British Patent for a process to vulcanize rubber; this was court granted after he asserted his formula for vulcanizing rubber was developed independentley.

 Goodyear claimed that he had discovered vulcanization earlier, in 1839.
 He wrote the story of the discovery in 1853 in his autobiographical book Gum-Elastica.
 Here is Goodyear's account of the invention, taken from Gum-Elastica.
 Although the book is an autobiography, Goodyear chose to write it in the third person so that the inventor and he referred to in the text are the author.
 He describes the scene in a rubber factory where his brother worked:

 The inventor made experiments to ascertain the effect of heat on the same compound that had decomposed in the mail-bags and other articles.
 He was surprised to find that the specimen, being carelessly brought into contact with a hot stove, charred like leather.

 Goodyear goes on to describe how his discovery was not readily accepted.

 He directly inferred that if the process of charring could be stopped at the right point, it might divest the gum of its native adhesiveness throughout, which would make it better than the native gum.
 Upon further trial with heat, he was further convinced of the correctness of this inference, by finding that the India rubber could not be melted in boiling sulfur at any heat, but always charred.

 He made another trial of heating a similar fabric before an open fire.
 The same effect, that of charring the gum, followed.
 There were further indications of success in producing the desired result, as upon the edge of the charred portion appeared a line or border, that was not charred, but perfectly cured.

 Goodyear then goes on to describe how he moved to Woburn, Massachusetts and carried out a series of systematic experiments to optimize the curing of rubber, collaborating with Nathaniel Hayward.

 On ascertaining to a certainty that he had found the object of his search and much more, and that the new substance was proof against cold and the solvent of the native gum, he felt himself amply repaid for the past, and quite indifferent to the trials of the future.